openstack/keystone/doc/source/install/keystone-verify-obs.rst

       This command uses the password for the ``admin`` user.

 #.
-As the ``demo`` user, request an authentication token:
+As the ``myuser`` user created in the previous section, request an authentication token:

    .. code-block:: console

       $ openstack --os-auth-url http://controller:5000/v3 \
         --os-project-domain-name Default --os-user-domain-name Default \
-        --os-project-name demo --os-username demo token issue
+        --os-project-name myproject --os-username myuser token issue

       Password:
       +------------+-----------------------------------------------------------------+